-Let us return now to a case where we don't have many little particles, but that we have big particle.
+Let us return now to a case where we don't have many little particles, but that we have one big particle.
 Since the center of mass acts as a point, and all the mass is in that point, it's clear that when I hang an object-- a crazy object-- on a string, that the center of mass, which acts like a point, will always fall exactly below the vertical line of the string.
-If I have an object like this, and the center of mass may be somewhere here, I could hang it like this, and then the center of mass-- if I damp out all the oscillations-- must lie exactly on the vertical, somewhere along this vertical line.
-I don't know where, but it's somewhere on this vertical line-- I now suspend it from here, and the center of mass must again be somewhere along the vertical line, and so where the two intersect-- which is somewhere here-- there is the center of mass.
+If I have an object like this, and the center of mass may be somewhere here, I could hang it like this, and then the center of mass-- if I dampen out all the oscillations-- must lie exactly on the vertical, somewhere on this vertical line.
+I don't know where, but it's somewhere on this vertical line.
+I now suspend it from here, and the center of mass must again be somewhere along the vertical line, and so where the two intersect-- which is somewhere here-- there is the center of mass.

 It's a nice way to determine the center of mass of some crazy object-- this is not so crazy, but I can make it crazy.

-Suppose I take my bracelets off, and I put my bracelets here on one side-- now it's a crazy object.
-Now, it's clear that the center of mass is shifting in this direction, and notice this vertical line now goes through here, so somewhere here is the center of mass.
-If I now suspend it from here, the center of mass must also fall below this line, and where the two intersect, that is where the center of mass is.
+Suppose I take my bracelet off, and I put my bracelet here on one side-- now it's a crazy object.
+It's clear that the center of mass is shifting in this direction, and notice this vertical line now goes through here.
+Somewhere here is the center of mass, and if I now suspend it from here, the center of mass must also fall below this line.
+Where the two intersect, that is where the center of mass is.
 I leave you with the determination of centers of mass, and you'll get lots of opportunities in this problem set.
-The center of mass is very special indeed: look at this equation.
-Total-- you've seen it before-times r of the center of mass.

-Suppose you are not in the laboratory frame, but you are in a frame of reference which moves with the center of mass-- quite possible, right?
-It has the same velocity of the center of mass.
+The center of mass is very special, indeed: look at this equation.
+Total-- you've seen it before-- times r of the center of mass.
+Suppose you are not in the laboratory frame, but you are in a frame of reference which moves with the center of mass.
+Quite possible, because it's the same velocity of the center of mass.
 There are no external forces, and therefore, the center of mass will continue with the same velocity forever and ever.

-But now you move in a frame of reference with the center of mass-- that means that dr c dt as seen from your center of mass frame must be 0, because the center of mass is not moving in your frame.
+Now you move in a frame of reference with the center of mass.
+That means that dr dt as seen from your center of mass frame must be 0, because the center of mass is not moving in your frame.
+That means that this sum of m of i times dr i dt is also 0, but this is also the sum of m of i times v of i, and that is also the sum of each individual momenta of all these little individual particles-- if I return to particles-- that interact with each other, and that must be 0.

-That means that the sum of m of i times dr i dt is also 0, but this is also the sum of m of i times v of i-that is also the sum of individual momenta of all these little individual particles, if I return to particles that interact with each other, and that must be 0.
-If I move in the center of mass, the frame of reference before after the collision and with external forces, the momentum is always 0.
+If I move in the center of mass, the frame of reference, then before and after the collisions-- so no external forces-- the momentum is always 0.
 This is very characteristic, and this can come in very handy in solving certain problems.